 - 5 Spanish Projects for High School and Beyond

 - Conducting a Project in Your Class

 - Why Use Project-based Learning in the Spanish Classroom?

 5 Spanish Projects for High School and Beyond

 Skill Level: Beginner to Advanced.
 The teacher can make this as detailed or simple as necessary.

 Time Needed: 2 days to 2 weeks, depending on how detailed the teacher wants the project to be and how much time is allotted to students during class time.

-Much like the show, small groups in your class are given the name of an unfamiliar Latin American/Spanish city and are asked to investigate all aspects of the culture and life there, in order to survive and become a contributing individual in that society.
+Much like the show, small groups in your class are given the name of an unfamiliar Latin American or Spanish city and are asked to investigate all aspects of the culture and life there, in order to survive and become contributing individuals in that society.
 Students are asked to investigate local foods, shelters, resources, occupations, etc. in order to form a survival plan.

 Learning Goals: Study Hispanic culture.
 Conduct research about cities in Latin America/Spain.
 Understand different ways of life.
 Learn life skills for living in a new place.